hamsternipples/nosedocs/noseblog.md

 I'm considering changing the name from "nosebook" to something that is more mechanistic in sound, because the story that I describe for the machines running things in the future for this galaxy is, almost all the same exact interaction I have had with nosebook. they behave and treat me almost exactly like I would imagine these machines running the galaxy to treat me.

+### 2020-01-25 11:07 - I don't want to drag this on any further..

+things have approached a point now where I don't really want to do much more than just star-watch.
+I used to really want to program, but I'm tired of beating my head against a wall trying to make something happen. the *only* thing that's going really well for me right now is star watching. in fact, it's so successful that they have to pull my consciousness quite a few times per nigt now because I'm doing so well at it. it's really the only thing that's going smoothly.

+the other thing that is kinda bothering me is the whole girls thing.
+I don't really want to keep them waiting and stuff.
+I really feel like I should be putting all of my effort into what's going well, which is star watching, because I figure the faster I go up the levels, the more rapidly it'll happen. also, it's just become so easy, and I still have random events happen which would previously make me feel anger, but I rarely experience any more anger anymore.
+I really am approaching very soon complete non-resistance.

+I want to continue this, but I have go go...

 # the end

 ### 7 years of tribulation (continued)